cornell-ece4750/ece4750-sec04-proc/docs/index.md

     % brew install make                       # If on macOS with Homebrew

 Of course, making use of our Makefiles requires setting the paths to where your local Verilator and compiler binaries are located.
-You can hardcode them by editing the Makefile or setting the environment variables (`export VAR = value`) so that:
+If the default ones don't work, you can hardcode them by editing the Makefile or setting the environment variables (`export VAR = value`) so that:

     VERILATOR_ROOT = /path/to/your/bin/verilator
     VERILATOR_COVERAGE = /path/to/your/bin/verilator_coverage